emmajanedrews/base-template/_posts/2018-01-31-a-market-recap-and-a-few-market-predictions.md

 Home prices are another area of interest.
 “This escalation in home prices reflects both the acute lack of supply and the strengthening economy,” said CoreLogic’s chief economist Dr. Frank Nothaft.

-Also, Lawrence Yun, the National Association of Realtors’ chief economist, has said that “T**he healthy labor market and higher wage gains are expected to further strengthen buyer demand for young adults next year.**”
+Also, Lawrence Yun, the National Association of Realtors’ chief economist, has said that “**T****he healthy labor market and higher wage gains are expected to further strengthen buyer demand for young adults next year.**”

 So due to our current low supply in combination with current appreciation rates, right now is a great time to sell or buy.
 In $50,000 to $500,000 range, there is an absorption rate between one and three months.